codehsbooks/apjava/Methods/javadocs-and-more-methods.md

 ## Javadoc Rules

 Javadoc comments are similar to multiline comments, but contain an extra `*`.
-Here is an example of a Javadoc comment and its structure.
+Here is an example of a Javadoc comment and its structure:

 ``` Java
 /**